14 Pontoon Accessories You Need On Board for Every Excursion

 Chopping and cooking while camping can be a frustrating experience.
 You forget where you packed things and sometimes find yourself fighting time to eat in daylight.
 And this is with the luxury of a picnic table.
 If you take your boat to a remote island, you won't have much counter space.

-So I suggest this portable prep station (buy on Amazon).
-With collapsible legs, it can hide away on the pontoon when not in use and on any normal weekend, doubles for cleaning fish.
+I suggest a portable prep station.
+With collapsible legs, it can hide away on the pontoon when not in use.
+On any normal weekend, it doubles as a fish cleaning station.
 Get a dry box to keep food or other things from getting wet.

 Stanley is a reputable brand and has very heavy-duty dry boxes.
 I like this style because it has wheels and a latch (to keep out critters).
 Plus, you can always keep it on the boat and just add already pre-organized bags of groceries or clothes.